AI-Index/arxiv-search/README.md

 If a query consistently fails to return results or hangs try a few modifications of the query string and then reach out for help.

+## System Administration

+### Sessions

+The jupyter notebook is run under a screen session names `jupyter`.

+After login re-attach to this session with `screen -r jupyter`

+Detach from this session by either closing the terminal window or typing `screen -d`.

+If you need to create a new named screen session type `screen -S <session name>`

+### Starting Jupyter

+To start jupyter run `jupyter notebook --ip=0.0.0.0`.
+Note that the default IP address is `localhost` which is not world accessible.

+### Configuring the Password

+The initial and subsequent configuration of a password is done by running `jupyter notebook password`.